 Employment Outlook for Hospital Administrators

-The BLS reports that there were 352,200 medical and health services managers working in the country in 2016.
-It expects that number to grow to 424,300 by 2026.
-That’s a growth of 72,100 jobs, or 20 percent.
-The BLS projects that medical and health services manager jobs in hospitals will increase from 115,800 to 121,300 between 2016 and 2026.
+The BLS reports there were 422,300 medical and health services managers working in the country in 2019.
+It expects that number to grow to 555,500 by 2029.
+That’s a growth of 133,200 jobs, or 32%.
+The BLS further notes that job growth within this profession will be largely driven by the aging baby-boom population and their increased demand for healthcare services.

 Get Involved in the Future of Hospital Management